What is a midwife?

 We work in New York State where midwives are independent practitioners.
 We order and interpret diagnostic tests and ultrasounds.
 We also have DEA licenses and can prescribe medication.

 CNMs (Certified Nurse Midwives) are trained nurses (RNs) and also have a master’s degree in midwifery.
-Abby and Gina both have the CNM certification with master’s degrees from Yale and Columbia respectively.
+Abby, Gina and Ellen all have the CNM certification with master’s degrees from Yale and Columbia respectively.

 The countries with the best maternal and infant health outcomes (Canada, the Netherlands, the United Kingdom) use midwives as the default health care providers for pregnancy!